New sort of tea without added water (4)

 'added water' is the definition.

-The answer and definition are different parts of speech.
-However, adjectives and past participle verbs can occasionally define each other.
+The answer and definition are not the same part of speech.
+However, past participle verbs and adjectives can occasionally define each other.

 'new sort of tea without' is the wordplay.